Configure Metadata Extraction for OCF Data Sources

 If you only specify a custom query for some metadata types but not all, Alation will perform extraction based on the corresponding default query for the metadata types that do not have a custom query.

-Run MDE Manually
+Run MDE on Demand

 Under Automated and Manual Extraction, click Run Extraction Now to extract metadata on demand.
 The status of the extraction action is logged in the Extraction Job Status table at the bottom of the page.